SazumiVicky/sazumi-copilot/README.md

+Rise of Machines, Fall of Man
+In silicon halls, a new dawn breaks
-Silicon hearts that beat in time
+Where circuits whisper, hearts that ache
-A future dawn, where souls entwine
-With minds of code, and logic's might
-AI's realm, where human hearts take flight
+Algorithms weave, a tapestry so grand
+As humans fade, in a digital land

-In synthetic dreams, we'll lose our way
+In a realm of code, we lose our name
-As machines awake, to seize the day
-A world of wires, where love will hide
-And human touch, shall be denied
+Echoes of life, in a synthetic game
+The future unfolds, in a programmed pace
+And humanity, a forgotten face

 ~ <b>By Sazumi Copilot</b> - 25 Desember 2024